Designing Math Learning on WhatsApp: Why a Single-Image MCQ Is the Sanest Option

 -

-the following root depends on visual enclosure
+this root depends on visual enclosure

 -